 White House, Democrats 'miles apart' over coronavirus aid package, Pelosi says

-There have been no signs of a détente between the two parties so far
+There have been no signs of a détente between the two parties so far.
+'It's a chasm,' Pelosi said

 House Speaker Nancy Pelosi said Wednesday that Democratic leaders and White House officials remain far apart regarding any deal to provide more emergency aid to American families and workers still reeling from the coronavirus pandemic.